SriDharan24/-100DaysOfCode/Log.md

 Today's Progress: Done a Simple Age Calculator Using Python.

 Thoughts: This app will calculate your age based on your date of birth.
 It teaches you how to use datetime, take input, and format output.

+Day 7: July 30,2025

+Today's Progress: simple program for basics

+Thoughts: There is a large pile of socks that must be paired by color for sale.
+Given an array of integers representing the color of each sock, determine how many pairs of socks with matching colors there are.